 - A. A mandatory settlement conference will be set by the court approximately thirty (30) days prior to the trial date unless the court determines that an earlier settlement conference shall be appropriate. - B. Unless otherwise ordered by the court, at any mandatory settlement conference, all parties and/or principals with full legal and monetary authority to settle the case shall be in personal attendance.
-Insurance representatives shall have full authority to settle the case and shall be fully knowledgeable about the case. - C. Requests for telephone standby shall be approved only by the judge.
-If telephone standby is approved, the requesting person shall be available at the agreed location until excused by the court regardless of the time in that location.
-In any case where telephone standby has been approved, the court may, in its sole discretion, continue the conference and order that person to personally attend. - D. Each party shall comply with California Rules of Court, rule 3.1380(c).
-In addition, the Settlement Conference Statement shall contain the following information: - 1.
+Insurance representatives shall have full authority to settle the case and shall be fully knowledgeable about the case. - C. Requests to appear remotely shall be approved only by the settlement judge.
+If remote appearance is approved, the requesting person shall be available until excused by the court.
+In any case where remote appearance has been approved, the court may, in its sole discretion, continue the conference and order that person to personally attend. - D. Each party shall comply with California Rules of Court, rule 3.1380(c) and file a settlement conference statement no later than five court days before the conference.
+In addition, the settlement conference statement shall contain the following information: - 1.
 A complete description of the nature of the case and the facts in support of that party's contentions, including both liability and damages, and indicating those matters that are agreed upon or in dispute; - 2.
-The legal contentions of that party with authorities in support thereof; - 3.
+The legal contentions of that party with supporting authorities; - 3.
 A listing of all alleged economic damages incurred and the basis; and a statement of those agreed to and/or in dispute; - 4.
 All prior settlement offers and demands: and - 5.
 Any perceived impediments to settlement.